 What to Look for in a Hybrid Mattress

 By definition, hybrid mattresses use a combination of materials to create a bed that is comfortable yet supportive.
 An innerspring system is standard, with most models opting for individually pocketed coils.
 However, budget versions may stick with a standard open spring, which is affordable but better for solo sleepers due to increased motion transfer and squeaking.

 Hybrid mattress materials often include foam—memory foam is popular for its squishy nature that conforms to your body, but comfort foam is also seen in support layers.
 As an alternative, however, some hybrid mattresses have latex layers, which is a firmer sleeping surface that doesn’t retain as much heat.
-If you prefer to sleep on your mattress rather than seeking into it, consider a hybrid latex mattress.
+If you prefer to sleep on your mattress rather than sinking into it, consider a hybrid latex mattress.

 Hybrid mattresses are usually between 8 and 15 inches thick.
 Keep in mind that the thickness of a mattress is not always an indicator of firmness or quality, since durability and feel of the mattress depend more on the construction materials and methods.
 Heavier individuals will likely find a thicker mattress to be more comfortable, since thinner mattresses may compress to the point of feeling uncomfortable due to the innerspring support layer.

 The most subjective part of buying a mattress is firmness.
 This refers to how hard or soft a hybrid mattress feels when you lay on it and can be influenced by your sleeping style, weight, and body type.

 While there is no standardization for mattress firmness levels, most hybrid mattresses are given a general firmness rating to guide you in your search.
 The scale ranges from 1 to 10, with 1 being very plush and 10 being very hard.
 Most people prefer a medium firmness mattress, which ranges from 5 to 7.